Canned Heat: Historical Figures, New Age and Human Condition lineups

 Joel Scott Hill, who had played with the Strangers and the Joel Scott Hill Trio, was recruited to fill the void left by Wilson's death.
 The band still had a touring contract for September, as well as upcoming studio dates.
-That fall they toured Australia and Europe; including a show played in Baarn, Netherlands, for the VPRO television program Piknik and the following summer they appeared at the Turku Festival in Finland.
+That fall they toured Australia and Europe, including a show played in Baarn, Netherlands, for the VPRO television program Piknik.
+The following summer they appeared at the Turku Festival in Finland.
 These performances were recorded, but the recordings were not released until much later, with the albums Live at Turku Rock Festival in 1995 and Under the Dutch Skies 1970–74 in 2007 (which encompassed three separate tours).
 At the end of 1971 a new studio album, Historical Figures and Ancient Heads, was released.
 The album included Hite's vocal duet with Little Richard on "Rockin' with the King", written by Skip Taylor and featuring the guitar playing of both Vestine and Joel Scott Hill.

 This lineup of Hite, Vestine, Scott Hill, de la Barreda and de la Parra did not last, as the band was in disarray; Scott Hill and de la Barreda's attitudes were not fitting in with the rest of the band, and drummer de la Parra decided to call it quits.
 He was talked out of it by Hite, and it was Scott Hill and de la Barreda who left the band instead.

 New additions to the group were James Shane on rhythm guitar and vocals, Ed Beyer on keyboards, and Richard Hite (Bob Hite's brother) on bass.
 This lineup recorded what was the band's last album for Liberty/United Artists Records, The New Age, released in 1973.
 This album featured the popular biker-themed anthem "The Harley-Davidson Blues", written by James Shane.
 The era of the late 1960s was changing, but nonetheless the band embarked on another European tour, during which they recorded a session with Memphis Slim in Paris for the album Memphis Heat.
 They also recorded with Clarence "Gatemouth" Brown, while still in Paris, for the album Gates on the Heat (both were released by Blue Star Records).
 Footage from this era is included on the DVD Canned Heat Live at Montreux (2004).

 Met with hard times, de la Parra writes that the band resorted to importing drugs from Mexico to make ends meet between shows.
 Over $30,000 in debt, manager Skip Taylor advised the band to sign away their future royalties to their previous Liberty/United Artists material and jump to Atlantic Records.
 After a bad introduction to Atlantic Records, which included a brawl between Hite and Vestine over a vending machine, the band released the album One More River to Cross in 1973.
 Produced by Roger Hawkins and Barry Beckett, this album had a different sound and featured the Muscle Shoals Horns.